-2 Requirements apply to new Partners signing onto this agreement only; existing Partners are grandfathered in to the requirements outlined on their existing Partner Agreement document.
+2 Requirements apply to new Partners signing onto this agreement only; existing Partners are grandfathered in to the requirements outlined on their existing Partnership Agreement document.

-- Hold a BPI BSP credential AND have conducted a minimum of 20 Home Energy Scores

 - i.
 DOE's Home Energy Score Team must review and sign off on 10 of these scores through in-field QA or DTQA

 - ii.
-Issues relating to above assessments must be resolved by Home Energy Score Team, which may include additional QA'd assessments
+Issues relating to above assessments must be resolved by Home Energy Score Team, which may include additional QA assessments

-- Must receive phone and/or webinar training from the DOE Home Energy Score Team or an approved provider.
-Training for prospective mentors will include -
+- 3. Must receive phone and/or webinar training from the DOE Home Energy Score Team or an approved provider.
+Training for prospective mentors will include

 - a.
 An overview and discussion of relevant information and tools

 - i.
 Purpose and goals of mentoring

 - ii.
-"Mentoring Guide"
+"HEScore Data Entry Guidelines"

 - iii.
-"Assessor Tips" fact sheet
+"HEScore Mentoring and QA Guidelines"

 - iv.
-Home Energy Score Assessor Calculator
+Assessor Calculator

 - b.
 A mock remote mentoring session

 - c.
 An opportunity to ask questions

-During mentored sessions, the new Assessor and mentor are encouraged to communicate throughout the walk-through as well as during the scoring so that the mentor can share their experience and correct the Assessor should there be any misunderstandings of inputs, measurements, assumptions, etc. If in-field mentoring is performed on a one-on-one basis on a house that has not been previously scored, this assessment counts toward the Partner's five percent QA requirement.
+During mentored sessions, the new Assessor (mentee) and mentor are encouraged to communicate throughout the walk-through as well as during the scoring so that the mentor can share their experience and correct the Assessor should there be any misunderstandings of inputs, measurements, assumptions, etc. If in-field mentoring is performed on a one-on-one basis on a home that has not been previously scored, this assessment counts toward the Partner's five percent QA requirement.

 The Home Energy Score Team developed a procedure for Remote Mentoring in which a candidate Assessor can be mentored through a video-conferencing application or a software allowing for photos and videos of the home to be uploaded and shared with the Remote Mentor.
 Using these technologies, a Mentor can deliver an educational experience similar to live, in-person mentorship for an Assessor in another part of the country.
-See the document, "Updated Quality Assurance and Mentoring Protocols for Home Energy Score" for more detailed information about Mentoring Protocols.
+See the document, "HEScore Mentoring and QA Guidelines" for more detailed information about Mentoring Protocols.